-The Group uses VaR for quantitative analysis on market risk of the "Trading assets," "Trading liabilities," trading securities in "Securities," and the trading purpose instruments in "Derivative instruments."
-For calculating VaR, the historical simulation method (holding period of 10 days, confidence interval of 99 %, and observation period of 250 business days) has been adopted.
+The Group uses VaR for quantitative analysis on market risk associated with trading business.
+For calculating VaR, the historical simulation method (holding period of 10 days, confidence interval of 99%, and observation period of 250 business days) has been adopted.

-The VaR in the Group's trading business as of March 31, 2014 was \(\pm\)1,209 million in the aggregate.
+The VaR in the Group's trading business as of March 31, 2015 was \\$1,022 million in the aggregate.

 The Group conducts back testing to compare VaR calculated using the model with actual loss amounts.
-According to the results of back testing conducted, it is believed that the measurement model the Group uses is adequate enough accurately to capture market risk.
+According to the results of back testing conducted, it is believed that the measurement model the Group uses is adequate enough to accurately capture market risk.
 It should be noted that VaR measures and calculates the amount of market risk at certain probability levels statistically based on historical market fluctuation, and therefore there may be cases where risk cannot be captured in such situations when market conditions are changing dramatically beyond what was experienced historically.